Redox reaction and Electrode Potential

 Fe+2 ⇄ Fe+3 + e (Oxidation)

-We can derive equilibrium constant in terms of thermodynamics free energy change of the reactions.
+We can derive chemical equilibrium constant in terms of thermodynamics free energy changes of the reactions.
 If we apply the Nernst equation for the above equation

 ΔG0 = – RT lnK = – nFE0